50LD: the rise of the F40 to become the ultimate investment car

 A standout statistic we can extract from the data is that through the 2010s, you see consistent growth and it's linear for most of that decade, but when coronavirus rears its head, a dramatic spike in auction values is clear to see.

-If past values are converted using today's exchange rate then a dip from 2016 to mid-2018 can be clearly seen.
-However, when using the exchange from the date of each individual auction – which we have taken the time and effort to do – the value doesn't dip, it simply plateaus.
-It only dipped relative to the current exchange rate which is irrelevant when buying or selling supercars.
+If past values are converted using today's exchange rate then a dip from 2016 to mid-2018 can clearly be observed.
+However, when using the exchange rate from the date of each individual auction – which we have taken the time and effort to do – the value doesn't dip, it simply plateaus.
+It only dipped relative to the current exchange rate which is largely irrelevant when buying or selling supercars.
 When we look at the polynomial line of best fit it displays a distinctive rise, plateau and rise shape which provides a true indication of how the Ferrari F40 has performed over the past decade.

 Going further back in time – although the data is extremely limited – it did spike shortly after production, selling for about £400,000 and we can estimate that it plateaued at around that price.
 Of course, we assume that there was some level of depreciation after the post-production spike, but the hypothetical line we can draw remains consistent with what we're seeing now, which is great news for modern-day F40 investors.